Retirement

 Part of the issue may be optics.
 As the country enters a technical recession, expenses on the hill are an easy target for criticism.

-To be clear, Canadians as a whole are struggling.
-The Consumer Price Index — an inflation benchmark — hit 3.2% in May, a 29-month high pushing the country out of the Bank of Canada’s inflation-control target range of 1% to 3%.
+Still, it’s hard to deny that Canadians are struggling.
+The Consumer Price Index (CPI) — an inflation benchmark — hit 3.2% in May, a 29-month high pushing the country out of the Bank of Canada’s inflation-control target range of 1% to 3%.
 Meanwhile, the cost of food outpaced the CPI for 16 straight months.
 Most notably, the price of a tomato was 45.2% higher in May 2026 than in May 2025.

-These basic, very human concerns add some perspective to expenses filed by governors general, both past and present.
+These basic, very human concerns add some perspective to expenses filed by any Governor General, both past and present.

 And it’s not just about their clothing.

-In May, it came out that the Canadian government paid out $554,000 in just one year to support five former governors general — who are allowed to bill up to $206,040 per year in expenses after leaving office.
+In May, it came out that the Canadian government paid out $554,000 in just one year to support five individuals who formally held the role of Governor General.
+Turns out each GG can bill up to $206,040 per year in expenses after leaving office.

-What makes these charges more notable is that they come on top of generous salaries governors generals receive while they’re in office and the sizeable pensions they get after they leave.
-Current estimates put the salary of a serving governor general at $393,800, while former governors general take in annual pensions of about $150,000.
+What makes these charges more notable is that they come on top of generous salaries provided to each GG while they’re in office, as well as the sizeable pension each gets after they retire from office.
+Current estimates put the salary of a serving GG at $393,800, while former GGs take in annual pensions of about $150,000.

-For reference, the salary of an average Canadian is around $70,000, or less than a quarter of the current Governor General’s take.
-So it’s perhaps no wonder that 59% of Canadians polled by Leger believed the salary should be reduced.
+For reference, the average salary of a working Canadian is around $70,000, or less than a quarter of the current Governor General’s take.
+No wonder 59% of Canadians polled by Leger believed the GG’s the salary should be reduced.

 Must Read